 Hong Kong is a place where there is no dearth of good places to stay.
 Depending on your liking and budget, there are a lot of options.
 The most popular areas

 Tsim Sha Tsui: Located in the heart of Hong Kong, Tsim Sha Tsui is a popular place to stay for tourists.
-It’s close to the Victoria Harbour, Avenue of Stars, Nathan Road.
+It’s close to Victoria Harbour, Avenue of Stars, Nathan Road.
 From posh hotels like the Sheraton, Peninsula, and InterContinental to cheap hostels and low-budget hotels located in the Chungking Mansions; Tsim Sha Sui is an ideal place to stay in Hong Kong.
-I stayed at BP international, which is located in the heart of Tsim Sha Tsui and is in walking distance of many attractions.
+I stayed at BP International, which is located in the heart of Tsim Sha Tsui and is within walking distance of many attractions.

 Central: The financial hub of Hong Kong, is an attractive place to stay since it’s located near Lan Kwai Fong and Victoria Peak, two of the most popular spots in the city.
-Nearby attractions include Man Mo Temple, the Mid-Levels Escalators, and the International Finance Center.
+Nearby attractions include Man Mo Temple, the Mid-Level Escalators, and the International Finance Center.

 Mong Kok: Ideal for people looking for good Airbnb options as it is mainly a residential area.
 It’s also within walking distance of the Temple Street market and Langham Place which is a good contrast between old and new Hong Kong.